getsieutoc/worklog/README.md

 ### Unique ID

+The ID is for the worker identification.
 It could be UUID/CUID, or user email.
 Incremental integer also works.
+This is NOT the ID of the record.

 > [!IMPORTANT]
 > Do not mix!
 Use either email, or ID.